Optimizing Number, Placement, and Backhaul Connectivity of Multi-UAV Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we investigated the joint optimization of number, placement and backhaul connectivity of multi-UAV networks, such that, the network provides wireless coverage to all ground users in the region of operation.
 We formulated the above problem, named, Backhaul-and-Coverage-aware Drone Deployment (BoaRD) problem as ILP problem and showed that it is NP-Hard.
 Utilizing graph theoretic concepts, we proposed a low computational complexity algorithm to solve the BoaRD problem with provable performance guarantees.
-Our extensive simulations demonstrated the superiority of the Proposed algorithm in minimizing the number of UAVs to form a multi-UAV network, when compared to both backhaul-aware greedy and random algorithms for all considered scenarios.
+Our extensive simulations demonstrated the superiority of the Proposed algorithm in minimizing the number of UAVs to form a Multi-UAV Network, when compared to both backhaul-aware greedy and random algorithms for all considered scenarios.
 Interestingly, the Proposed algorithm even outperformed the baseline greedy algorithm (no backhaul) for higher ground user density and lower backhaul SNR thresholds, which further corroborated the efficacy of the Proposed algorithm.
-In future, we will explore the problem of UAV placement (with fewest number of UAVs) such that the formed multi-UAV network is resilient against various UAV node and link failures and provides end-to-end wireless coverage to ground users in the region of operation.
+In future, we will explore the problem of UAV placement (with fewest number of UAVs) such that the formed Multi-UAV Network is resilient against various UAV node and link failures and provides end-to-end wireless coverage to ground users in the region of operation.
+Another interesting future direction is to investigate designing the Multi-UAV Networks under very high mobility ground users.